Mrs Sally Miners

 Each governor holds a monitoring area of responsibility within the school.
 Governors conduct monitoring visits on particular aspects of the School Improvement Plan linked to their area of responsibility.

-Governors monitor or are linked to the following areas:
+Governor monitoring is linked to the following areas:

-Mrs Sally Miners: Pupil Premium and IT
+Mrs Sally Miners: SEND and Pupil Premium and Whistle-blowing Governor

 Ms Susannah Storey: Redruth Learning Group

-Mrs Terri Jenkin: Reception, Maths, SEND and Transition
+Mrs Terri Jenkin: Reception and Maths

-Mrs Lora Newman: Year 1, PSHE/Wellbeing/Behaviour and Sports Premium
+Mrs Lora Newman: Year 1, PSHE/Well-being/Behaviour and Sports Premium

 Rev Ann Butcher: Year 4, EYFS and Foundation subjects